postgrespro/mamonsu/README.rst

 Tool: report
 ============

-Create report about hardware and PostgreSQL:
+Create report about used hardware and PostgreSQL:

 .. code-block:: bash